anyscale/madewithml.github.io/docs/courses/mlops/cicd.md

 <span style="color: #0071CF;">[testing/test-code]</span>   ✅  Success - Execute tests
 </pre>

-!!! note
-    While act is able to very closely replicate GitHub's runners there are still a few inconsistencies.
+> While act is able to very closely replicate GitHub's runners there are still a few inconsistencies.
 For example [caching](https://github.com/nektos/act/issues/329){:target="_blank"} still needs to be figured out with a small HTTP server when the local container is spun up.
 So if we have a lot of requirements, it might be faster just to experience using GitHub's runners and squashing the commits once we get the workflow to run.

 ## Serving